The empty grave: what's in it for you?

 Escape from the grave

-Many years, perhaps even 60 years after this event, Jesus appeared to John, the last of his original disciples to be present at his crucifixion.
-John was an old man now and lived on the island of Patmos.
-Jesus said to him: “Do not be afraid!
-I am the first and the last and the living; and I was dead, and behold, I live forever and ever, amen!
-And I have the keys of the realm of the dead and of death »(Revelation 1,17-18 Butcher Bible).
+Many years, perhaps even 60 years after this event, Jesus appeared to John, the last of his original disciples who had been present at his crucifixion.
+John was now an old man and lived on the island of Patmos.
+Jesus said to him, “Do not be afraid!
+I am the First and the Last, the Living One; and I was dead, and behold, I am alive for ever and ever!
+Amen!
+And I have the keys of Hades and of Death.”
+(Offb 1,17-18).

 Look again very carefully at what Jesus says.
 He was dead.
 He is alive now and that he will stay alive forever.
 He also has a key that opens the way for other people to escape from the grave.
 Even death is no longer like it was before the resurrection of Jesus.